-Entering middle age presents a whole new host of health challenges for many people.
-Having a good grasp of your current state of health, and a relationship with a GP who is familiar with your medical history, can help you navigate middle age and the future more easily.
+Entering middle age presents a whole host of new health challenges for many people.
+Having a good grasp of your current state of health, and a relationship with a GP who is familiar with your medical history can help you navigate middle age and the future more easily.

-45-49 year old health checks are highly recommended by medical bodies and most GPs.
-This is a turning point in your life, when you have a chance to make the lifestyle changes required to prevent the development of chronic diseases or at least delay their onset.
+45-49-year-old health checks are highly recommended by medical bodies and most GPs.
+This is a turning point in your life when you have a chance to make the lifestyle changes required to prevent the development of chronic diseases, or at least delay their onset.

-Why do you need to get a 45-49 year old health check?
+Why do you need to get a 45-49-year-old health check?

 - Your family history – if others in your family have developed chronic diseases, this may increase your chances of doing so.

 - Biomedical factors – if you have high blood pressure, high cholesterol, or are overweight, your risk of developing a chronic disease may be increased.
 A health check can help identify these risk factors.

 - Your lifestyle – if you are a smoker, are sedentary, drink excessively, or have poor dietary habits, your risks of developing a chronic disease such as diabetes are very likely higher.

 If you believe that you fulfill any of the above risk factors, speak to your GP about how you can make changes to prevent them from exacerbating any existing illnesses or causing the development of chronic diseases in the future.

 A 45-49-year-old health check is largely about assessing your risks of developing chronic diseases in future, while also assessing your current state of health and helping you to make better choices.
 Your doctor will ask a series of questions involving the following factors:

 - Whether you smoke, what you smoke, and how often.